MrFriendCS/H-CS/docs/H-CS-SDD.md

     <sub-routine code>
 ```

 When a sub-routine is called it can have parameters passed to it.
 These are known as actual parameters.
+They must match the formal parameters in order, number, and data types.

 ``` python
 subroutineName(actualParameter1, actualParameter2, ...)